-Mar 2018 Planned Mitigation Risk - Action Status/Control Strategy Risk 04.01 This needs to be monitored carefully.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy 🗹 Risk 04.01 This needs to be monitored carefully.
 The result of the referendum in June 2016 has resulted in further uncertainty for the overall financial outlook for the UK.
 This may have an impact on future funding for the council. (see risks 5 and 6).
-This needs to be monitored carefully.
-The result of the referendum in June 2016 has resulted in further uncertainty for the overall financial outlook for the UK.
-This may have an impact on future funding for the council (see risks 5 and 6).
-A good deal of our activity is also guided by EU regulation.
-It remains unclear when the UK will formally exit the EU and how these regulations may change.
-A good deal of our activity is also guided by EU regulation.
-It remains unclear when the UK will formally exit the EU and how these regulations may change.
-This remains uncertain, further discussion and engagement from the Welsh Government and UK Government is needed to confirm timescales.
-This remains uncertain, further discussion and engagement from the Welsh Government and UK Government is needed to confirm timescales.
+The situation continues to be monitored.
+This may have an impact on future funding for the council (see risks 5 and 6). 🗹 Risk 04.02 A good deal of our activity is also guided by EU regulation.
+It remains unclear when the UK will formally exit the EU and how these regulations may change. 🗹 Risk 04.03 This remains uncertain, further discussion and engagement from the Welsh Government and UK Government is needed to confirm timescales.

-Risk 05 - In Year Financial Management

-Responsible Officer Chief Executive

-Directors

-Heads of Service

-Lead Cabinet Member Leader of the Council
+Risk 05 - In Year Financial Management Responsible Officer Chief Executive Directors Heads of Service Lead Cabinet Member Leader of the Council

-August 2017 - Medium (12) 0

-B:-1- Niele Berniekien Mar 2018

-Risk Description Identified Links To

-Overspending can undermine service delivery and medium term planning where significant mitigation means services need to defer spending to manage the overall budget.
+August 2017 - Mediu August 2017 - Medium (12) • Jun 2018 Risk Description Identified Links To Risk 05 - In Year Financial Management Overspending can undermine service delivery and medium term planning where significant mitigation means services need to defer spending to manage the overall budget.
 Sep 2017 All services depending on severity & mitigation put in place

-- Historical overspending in key areas are increasingly difficult to mitigate Community Care budgets, Children's out of area education and social care budgets in particular. - Step change in level of overspending in 2016/17 and forecasted overspending in 2017/18 shows significantly worsening position. - Level of overspending is significantly over and above revenue budget contingency and over current/previous year only mitigated from strong Council Tax collection due to accelerated house building which cannot be guaranteed in future years and Council Tax reduction scheme underspending. - Overspending can undermine service delivery and medium term planning where significant mitigation means services need to defer spending to manage the overall budget. - Risk to requiring additional on-going budget in service areas affected which makes the 2018/19 and future budget challenge more difficult to manage/achieve.
+- Historical overspending in key areas are increasingly difficult to mitigate Community Care budgets, Children's out of area education and social care budgets in particular. - Step change in level of overspending in 2016/17 and forecasted overspending in 2017/18 shows significantly worsening position. - Level of overspending is significantly over and above revenue budget contingency and over current/previous year only mitigated from strong Council Tax collection due to accelerated house building - which cannot be guaranteed in future years and Council Tax reduction scheme underspending. - Overspending can undermine service delivery and medium term planning where significant mitigation means services need to defer spending to manage the overall budget. - Risk to requiring additional on-going budget in service areas affected which makes the 2018/19 and future budget challenge more difficult to manage/achieve.

 Risk 05 - Assessment Date & Score

 Series

 Actual Risk Rating

-Jun 2017 Sep 2017 Dec 2017 Mar 2018
+Sep 2017 Dec 2017 Mar 2018 Jun 2018

-Risk 05 - In Year Actual ~ 12 12 9
+RM01 Risk Rating Actual 12 12 9 8

-Financial Management : RM01 Risk Rating Risk Rating • 0 • 0
+Risk Rating • • • •